bullet-db/bullet-db.github.io/docs/quick-start.md

 ### Storm topology

 The topology was the Bullet topology plugged in with a custom spout.
-This spout is implemented in this [example project](https://github.com/yahoo/bullet-docs/blob/master/examples/storm/) you built from source.
+This spout is implemented in this [example project](https://github.com/yahoo/bullet-docs/blob/master/examples/storm/) was already built for you when you [downloaded the examples](#step-1-setup-directories-and-examples).
 This spout produces a maximum number of records in a given period.
 Both these arguments are configurable.
 If you examine $BULLET_HOME/backend/storm/launch.sh, you'll see the following:

 ```bash
 storm jar bullet-storm-example-1.0-SNAPSHOT-jar-with-dependencies.jar \